Enrolling in state’s health insurance exchange? Here’s what to know for 2018

-If you need health insurance through Washington State’s Health Benefit Exchange, it’s time to get busy and start comparing plans now.
+If you need health insurance through Washington’s Health Benefit Exchange, it’s time to get busy and start comparing plans now.

 Enrollment time is shorter than in previous years.